datasciencecampus/somalia_census_support_public_application/README.md

 ```
 python src/upload_to_bucket.py models/ gs://somalia-census-support-wip/models
 ```

+## Creating shelter footprints

+In the scenario where you want to use pre-trained models to create building footprints, only the `create_footprints.py` script is required to be run.
+Pre-trained models are available in the `somalia-census-support-wip` bucket, these should be downloaded locally to run the notebook (see `Moving data from local GCP storage` section above).

 ## Things of note
 The [wiki page attached to this repo](https://github.com/datasciencecampus/somalia_unfpa_census_support/wiki/Somalia-UNFPA-Census-support) contains useful resources and other relevant notes.